snallapa/codepath-todo-app/README.md

 ## Notes

 The biggest challenges I faced were adding multiples views to a Listview.
 I had trouble dealing with the index correctly and it took a long time to debug to make it work correctly.
 I also had trouble using Active Android for the first time.It was relatively easy once I had it setup.
 However, adding the library to my project was harder than I thought it would be.
-Using it was relatively easy.
+Learning and using it was a breeze becuase of the tutorials provided.

 ## License